-In determining a plausible adverse scenario for this risk, the actuate may want to look at historical data such as the CIA's statistics to fit the determining fasset values.
-Adverse scenarios in respect of C-1 risk (deterioration of assetvalue) may arise from a variety of sources, including:
+In determining a plausible adverse scenario for this risk, the actuary may want to look at historical data such as the CIA's statistics to fit the deterioration of asset values.
+Adverse scenarios in respect of C-1 risk (deterioration of asset values) may arise from a variety of sources, including:

-- increases in losses from defaults or deb. securities; - poor returns and/or declines in value, equipies; - poor returns and/or declines in the of real estate; - counterparty defaults on derivatives - loss or significant decline of value for other major asset categories; - concentration risks in ludnig geography (e.g., impact of natural disasters), asset class, industrial vector, religidiaries, individuals; - poor returns and/or leclines in value of subsidiary; and - fluctuations in c.n. ney values.
+- increases in losses from defaults on debt securities; - poor returns and/or declines in value of equities; - poor returns and/or declines in value of real estate; - counterparty defaults on derivatives; - loss or significant decline of value for other major asset categories;

+- concentration risks including geography (e.g., impact of natural disasters), asset class, industrial sector, subsidiaries, individuals; - poor returns and/or declines in value of subsidiary; and - fluctuations in currency values.